j7168908jx/j7168908jx.github.io/_posts/2023-02-22-optimizing-eigen-code.md

 Function cost: 876 us
 ```

 EMMMMMMMMM???????????????????
 What's happening????
-I know it probably gives some speedup but ... what?
+I know it probably gives some speedup, but ... what?
 Add a safety check to ensure the computation is actually happening.
-Also, add more trial times to ensure total time will be in several seconds.
+Also, add more trial times to ensure the total time will be in several seconds.
 (P.S.
-I changed from `gettimeofday` to `std::chrono` but find not much timing difference.)
+I changed from `gettimeofday` to `std::chrono` but found little timing difference.)

 ```c++
 // [2h]